ganelson/inform/notes/release/pending.md

 ## Bug fixes

+-Fix for Jira bug [I7-2366](https://inform7.atlassian.net/browse/I7-2366)
--Fix for Jira bug [I7-2355](https://inform7.atlassian.net/browse/I7-2355)
+	"10.1 segfaults with compound units that haven't been explicitly defined" -Fix for Jira bug [I7-2355](https://inform7.atlassian.net/browse/I7-2355)
 	to do with how to handle symlinks or broken directory entries (see [Inweb PR#28](https://github.com/ganelson/inweb/pull/28))